-An instructor may not admit students to his/her class if their names are not on the official roster from the Admissions & Records Office.
+An instructor may not admit students to his/her class if their names are not on the official roster from the Office of Admissions and Records.
 Under no circumstances may a student change from one section of a given course to another without processing a Drop/Add Form.